-(1) Examinations may be written or oral and taken with the help of appropriate permitted technical aids.10 In all cases supervision must be provided by a competent person familiar with the organisational procedure of the examination.
+(1) Examinations may be written or oral and taken with the help of appropriate permitted technical aids.
+In all cases supervision must be provided by a competent person familiar with the organisational procedure of the examination.
 Records shall be kept of oral examinations according to Sec.
 15 (2) of the FHStG.

 (2) As a rule, examinations of courses held in a foreign language will be taken in that foreign language.
-Exceptions may be granted upon reasoned application by the head of the course to the head of the degree programme in question.
+Exceptions may be granted by the head of the degree programme in question upon reasoned application by the relevant lecturer.

 (3) Students have the right to a different examination method if they can provide evidence of a disability that makes it impossible to take the examination using the specified method, and if the content and the examination requirements are not affected by the different method.
-Once the disability has been notified and the student has been heard, the head of degree programme/course shall decide on the type of examination method and, if necessary, how long the regulation will remain in effect.
-The student shall be entitled to file a complaint against this decision to the FH Board via the Head of the FH Board.
+Once the disability has been notified and the student has been heard, the head of the programme shall decide on the type of examination method and, if necessary, how long the regulation will remain in effect.
+The student shall be entitled to file a complaint against this decision to the FH Board via the Head of the Board within four weeks of the decision.

 (4) Students must be granted access to their own examination documents or examination records under supervision within the statutory period specified in Secs.
-13 (6) and 16 (4) of the FHStG.
+13 (6) and 16 (4) of the FHStG (within six months of notification of the assessment results).
 Students shall be entitled to make copies of their examination documents (these shall include but not be limited to exam questions and the student's own answers) under supervision.
 The student may request the presence of student representatives when accessing the documents or records.